splunk/public-o11y-docs/get-started/tutorials.rst

     tutorials/k8s-infrastructure-tutorial/about-k8s-tutorial
     tutorials/aws-tutorial/about-aws-tutorial

-Read the following tutorials to learn how to use Splunk Infrastructure Monitoring.
+Read the following tutorials to learn how to understand and use Splunk Observability Cloud.

 * :ref:`about-k8s-tutorial`
 * :ref:`about-aws-tutorial`

-For an overview of an end-to-end experience, see :ref:`get-started-scenario`.
+For specific scenarios and use cases, see :ref:`scenario-landing`.